Warlock (1959 film): Plot

 The robbers, one of whom is Gannon's younger brother Billy, are cleared by a jury intimidated by McQuown.
 The cowboys, led by Billy, immediately confront Blaisedell and Morgan in the street.
 Deputy Gannon asks them to leave and tells Billy, "I ain't backin' him, because you're my brother, and I ain't backin' you, because you're wrong."
 A cowboy tries to shoot Blaisedell in the back, but is spotted by Morgan and shot.
 Blaisedell kills two others, including Billy, after giving him a chance to back down.
 McQuown's smooth-talking man Curley posts wanted notices for Blaisedell, declaring the cowboys "regulators" in mockery of his quasi-legal status.
 Gannon vows to stop any regulators who come into town, and McQuown angrily stabs him in his gun hand.

 Townspeople begin resenting Blaisedell and Morgan, exactly as Blaisedell had predicted.
 However, he has started a relationship with Jessie Marlow and decides to marry and settle down, much to the surprise of Morgan, who wants to move on.

 Despite his injured hand, Gannon faces the cowboys alone after Morgan pulls a gun on Blaisedell, who had volunteered to back the deputy.
 With help from the citizens and from Curley, who promised him "a fair fight", Gannon unexpectedly kills McQuown and breaks up the regulators for good.
 Morgan cannot tolerate the idea that Gannon is now more of a hero than Blaisedell, and he resents Lily's attraction to the deputy, too.
 In the course of an argument, Blaisedell learns the truth about the deaths of the Nicholson brothers and turns his back on Morgan.

 That evening, in a drunken state, Morgan calls Gannon out, intending to kill him.
 Blaisedell locks Deputy Gannon in his own cell, insisting, "Tom Morgan's my responsibility."
 Initially content to seem cowed, Morgan is pleased Blaisedell is a hero again, but when townspeople jeer and mock Morgan as he walks away, he challenges Blaisedell to a showdown.
 Morgan shoots off Blaisedell's hat before being fatally wounded a split-second later.
 Morgan's dying words are, "I won, Clay, I won!"

 A grief-stricken Blaisedell carries his friend's body into the saloon, which he burns down.
 Gannon tells Blaisedell that he will arrest him in the morning if he does not leave town.
 Blaisedell decides to leave.
 Jessie refuses to accompany him.
 The next day, Gannon and Blaisedell face one another.
-Blaisedell outdraws Gannon, but then throws his famous golden-handled revolvers into the sand, smiles at Gannon and rides away.
+Blaisedell outdraws Gannon, but then throws his famous golden-handled revolvers into the sand, smiles at Gannon and rides off.

 Cast

 Production

 Released by Twentieth Century Fox and shot in DeLuxe Color and CinemaScope, the film was adapted from Hall's novel for the screen by Robert Alan Aurthur.
-Parts of the film were shot at Utah locations, including Dead Horse Point State Park, Arches National Park, Kings Bottom, Professor Valley, Sand Flats, and White's Ranch in Moab (which was also a set for a number of other western films from the same era).
+Parts of the film were shot at Utah locations, including Dead Horse Point State Park, Arches National Park, Kings Bottom, Professor Valley, Sand Flats, and White's Ranch in Moab (which was also a set for a number of other Westerns from the same era).